boy1dr/SpleeterGui/README.md

 Please consider donating and help pay for hosting and development paypal.me/makenitso

 ## Version history
 27/07/2020 - MS Defender is falsely identifying V2.7 as a trojan.
-The exe has been submitted to microsoft and given the all clear.
+The exe has been submitted to Microsoft and given the all clear.
              Defender definition version 1.319.2309.0 finds no threat More details can be found here https://github.com/boy1dr/SpleeterGui/issues/36